core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 This document defines a new type of identifier used to encode data models defined in YANG {{RFC7950}}.
 As such, this identifier does not contribute to any new security issues in addition of those identified for the specific protocols or contexts for which it is used.

 # IANA Considerations  {#IANA}

+## YANG Namespace Registration

+This document registers the following XML namespace URN in the "IETF XML Registry", following the format defined in {{RFC3688}}:

+URI: please assign urn:ietf:params:xml:ns:yang:ietf-sid-file

+Registrant Contact: The IESG.

+XML: N/A, the requested URI is an XML namespace.

+Reference:    RFC XXXX

+// RFC Ed.: please replace XXXX with RFC number and remove this note

 ## Register SID File Format Module {#iana-module-registration}